 5. Interpret the daily prompt.
 Use your imagination, be free, don’t hold back, and have fun.

 6. Reshare on your Instagram wall or post to Facebook with the #tinkersketch hashtag.
-Art challenges are more fun with friends, so be sure to ask a buddy to join you.
+Art challenges are more fun with friends, so ask a friend to join you.

 Cut and Paste Prompt List